Mathématique: Chapter 55

 Young knew exactly why he was here.

-Lam stiffened, her eyes widening at something she and Jackson could see on the monitor and then she stepped forward as Vala arched her back and screamed in total primitive terror.
-“No,” Lam said, high and terrified, her arms around Vala’s shoulders, standing too close to someone who was way, way too out of control.
-“No no no no no,” Lam said, again and again, “not real, not real, not real, it’s not real; it’s not happening now.
+Lam stiffened, her eyes widening at something she and Jackson saw on the monitor.
+She stepped in as Vala arched her back and screamed in terror, maybe in agony.
+“No,” Lam said, frightened, her arms around Vala’s shoulders.
+“No no no no no,” Lam said, disavowing everything on the monitor, “not real, not real, not real, it’s not real; it’s not happening now.
 You’re with us.
 You’re still here.
 You’re not in there, you’re here.
-You’re with us,” her eyes shut tight like a child’s.
+You’re with us.”

 Young decided it was no good watching Lam.